Autumn in Poland: time change, 2 public holidays, observances, celebrations

 A public/bank holiday in Poland – All Saints’ Day (Wszystkich Świętych

 It’s a Christian holiday.
 In Poland, it’s also called the Day of the Dead (Święto Zmarłych) and is deeply rooted in the Polish tradition – the holiday is observed by many people in Poland, regardless of their faith and beliefs.
 People visit cemeteries to light candles and lay flowers on the graves of their family and friends.
-Often they travel long distances, and in general, there is increased traffic, especially close to the biggest cemeteries.
+Often, they travel long distances, and in general, there is increased traffic, especially close to the biggest cemeteries.
 November 1 is a non-working day in Poland – schools, public institutions, most businesses, and stores are closed.
-Shopping on November 1: stores, malls, shopping centers are closed, and only some smaller local convenience stores can be open (eg. Żabka).
+Shopping on November 1: stores, malls, and shopping centers are closed, and only some smaller local convenience stores can be open (eg. Żabka).
 You can always do basic shopping at gas stations (which are open 24/7).

 • November 11